A Christian Approach to the Environment

 My chains are gone I’ve been set free

 Unending love amazing grace

 I don’t pick these lyrics to denigrate them.
-I picked them because I love—and am moved by—all three of these songs.
+I pick them because I love—and am moved by—all three of these songs.
 But I do think they exemplify an individualist approach to Christianity.

 In my view, the individualist approach, like the apocalyptic, isn’t in contradiction to biblical texts so much as it is incomplete.
-It focuses on portons of the Biblical texts and ignores others.
+It focuses on portions of the Biblical texts and ignores others.

 6: “Accountable” Christianity

-Human beings have a responsibility—both individually and corporately—for his creation, and are accountable to God for how well we fulfill that responsibility.
+In this view, human beings have a responsibility—both individually and corporately—for God’s creation, and are accountable to him for how well we fulfill that responsibility.

 In my remaining minutes, I hope to sketch out why I think “accountable” Christianity is more biblically faithful than the other approaches.